A Test of the Adaptive Market Hypothesis using a Time-Varying AR Model in Japan: Hypotheses and Estimation Methods

+A time-varying model approach of \citet{ito2014ism,ito2016eme} is used to analyze financial data of which the data-generating process is time-varying.
+In financial economics, AR models,

-have been frequently used for analyzing time series of stock returns of a financial asset, where $\{u_t\}$ satisfies $E[u_t]=0$, $E[u^2_t]=0$ and $E[u_t u_{t-m}]=0 \ \mbox{for all} \ m$.
-Whereas $\alpha_\ell$'s are assumed to be constant in ordinary time series analysis, we suppose the coefficients of the AR model to vary with time.
-We apply it to the real financial market because we have experienced many financial crises such as the recent Lehman fall, which suggests the existence of structural changes in stock markets.
+have been frequently used to analyze the time series of the stock returns of a financial asset, where $\{u_t\}$ satisfies $E[u_t]=0$, $E[u^2_t]=0$, and $E[u_t u_{t-m}]=0 \ \mbox{for all} \ m$.
+Whereas $\alpha_\ell$'s are assumed to be constant in ordinary time series analysis, we suppose that the coefficients of AR models vary over time and apply them to real financial markets, which have experienced many financial crises such as the recent collapse of Lehman Brothers, suggesting the existence of structural changes in stock markets.

-where $\{u_t\}$ satisfies $E[u_t]=0$, $E[u^2_t]=0$ and $E[u_t u_{t-m}]=0 \ \mbox{for all} \ m$.
-We call this model a non-Bayesian TV-AR; we often abbreviate it TV-AR in the following part of this paper.
-We should suppose a parameter dynamics as restrictions of parameters when we estimate a non-Bayesian TV-AR model using data.
-The assumption that each AR coefficients vary as a martingale is a general one when we consider parameter dynamics:
+where $\{u_t\}$ satisfies $E[u_t]=0$, $E[u^2_t]=0$, and $E[u_t u_{t-m}]=0 \ \mbox{for all} \ m$.
+We call this model a time-varying autoregressive (TV-AR) model.
+We further suppose that parameter dynamics restrict the parameters when we estimate a TV-AR model using data.
+Specifically,